 Plasmapheresis or — plasma exchange — is a process involving the following steps:

-Whole blood is withdrawn from the person.
+- Whole blood is withdrawn from a large vein

 Irene Cortese, MD, and colleagues from the Therapeutics and Technology Assessment Subcommittee of the Academy of Neurology (AAN), reviewed the medical literature from 1995 through 2009 to reassess the role of this strategy for treating neurologic disorders, and revised the previous set of AAN guidelines to include recommendations for MS. The new guidelines appear in Neurology (2011;76(3):294-300.